 Fossils, like all natural features, are protected within Capitol Reef National Park.
 Please leave what you find--removing such objects diminishes the experience for other visitors, and removes an important piece of the scientific story of the park.
 If you do find an interesting fossil, please take a picture, record the location, and tell a park ranger.

-The many sedimentary rock layers found in Capitol Reef contain clues to past environments and ancient creatures that lived here in the geologic past.
-The Triassic Chinle Formation is known for petrified wood--not surprising as this is the primary layer found at Petrified Forest National Park.
+The many sedimentary rock layers found in Capitol Reef contain clues to the environments and ancient life of the geologic past.
+The Chinle Formation is known for petrified wood--not surprising as this is the primary layer found at Petrified Forest National Park.
 The petrified wood in Capitol Reef is not as abundant or colorful, but a keen eye may notice some out on the trails.
-The Jurassic Morrison Formation is known worldwide for dinosaur fossils, (like those at Dinosaur National Monument), but not many fossils have been found in the park.
+The Morrison Formation is known worldwide for dinosaur fossils, (like those at Dinosaur National Monument), but not many fossils have been found in the park.
 Paleontologists have found quite a few dinosaur fossils at the nearby Hanksville-Burpee Dinosaur Quarry.
-Marine fossils, such as oyster shells in the Upper Cretaceous Dakota Formation tell of periods when an ancient inland sea covered the region.
+Marine fossils, such as oyster shells in the Dakota Formation tell of periods when an ancient inland sea covered the region.

 435-425-3791 Recorded park information available 24 hours a day.
 Phones are answered when staff is available.
 If no one answers, please leave a message, your call will be returned.
 Questions may also be sent to firstname.lastname@example.org.